dflex-js/dflex/packages/store/README.md

 Why this is matter?
 Because now you can traverse through DOM tree with existing store.
-Note that `elmInstanceConnection.branches.parents` allows you to go up while `elmInstanceConnection.branches.siblings` allows to traverse through all node siblings.
+Note that `elmInstanceConnection.branches.parents` allows you to go up while `elmInstanceConnection.branches.siblings` allows you to traverse through all node siblings.
 And not only that, both ways retrieve nodes in order.

 ## Test